brennanausloos/lesson7_jquery/README.md

 Web Application Development

 ### Assignment Date:
-(Month Day, Year)
+(July 26 2018)

 ### Student Name:
-(First and Last Name)
+(Brennan Ausloos)

 ### Project Description:
-(In your own words, briefly describe the assignment.)
+(In this assignment I was tasked with editing the styles of drop down menus in javascript.)

 ### View Project Online:
 (Replace this statement with your Github Page URL that was created when you published the project.)

 ### Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. (I learned that the append method inserts content at the end of selected elements.)
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. (I learned that the prepend method inserts content at the beginning of selected elements.)
-3. (Briefly describe a lesson/concept learned in this lesson.)
+3. (I learned that the after method inserts content after the selected elements.)